Shenstone, Staffordshire: Transport

-Shenstone is very well served with National Express West Midlands service X3 to Lichfield, Sutton Coldfield, Erdington and Birmingham along the Birmingham road.
+Shenstone is served by National Express West Midlands service X3 to Lichfield, Sutton Coldfield, Erdington and Birmingham along the Birmingham road.
 Chaserider service 36 operates through the village connecting to Walsall, Aldridge and Lichfield.

 The railway station in the village is served by the Cross-City Line and offers connections to the West Coast Main Line at and the Chase Line at Aston for services to Wolverhampton, Walsall, Cannock, Rugeley and for the West Coast Main Line.
 There are also services to Redditch and Bromsgrove as well as Birmingham New Street.
 The village also is the only settlement in Lichfield District to have an active railway station after the two stations in Lichfield.

 The village is also situated next to the M6 Toll which offers road connections to Stafford, Wolverhampton, South Staffordshire, Brownhills, Cannock, Tamworth and Coleshill.
 It also offers connections to the M6 Motorway and M42 Motorway.
 The village is also near Watling Street which connects from Holyhead in Wales to London.
 The village is also near the main Chester Road between Brownhills and Leamington Spa.